 Early College classes taken through WCSU will be included on your high school transcript.
 You will receive credit towards university courses — and get a great start on your higher education.

-WCSU’s Early College Experience program enables eligible Fairfield county high school students to enroll in and earn credit in college courses.
-At only $65 per both 3 and 4 credit courses, students and families get a great head start and save money on your university education.
+WCSU’s Early College Experience program enables eligible high school students to enroll in and earn credit in college courses.
+At only $65 per course, students and families get a great head start and save money on your university education.

-Danbury, Newtown, Bethel, Brookfield and New Fairfield (and starting next year, New Milford and Ridgefield) high school students may enroll in college courses while completing your high school curriculum.
-Students earn college credit and are graded upon completion of course(s).
+Bethel, Brookfield, Danbury, New Fairfield, Newtown, and Ridgefield high school students may enroll in college courses while completing their high school curriculum.

 Select a course from the list of available courses at your school.